BillysKes/customer-segmentation-retail/README.md

 This project aims to leverage RFM analysis coupled with the k-means clustering algorithm to segment customers within an online transactional retail dataset.
 By employing RFM analysis, we can extract valuable insights regarding customer engagement and purchasing behavior.
 The k-means clustering algorithm, a popular unsupervised learning technique, will enable us to group customers with similar RFM characteristics into distinct segments.

+## 1.2 Dataset Description

+The dataset is about online transactions made by customers for a UK registered online retail company.
+All the transactions occurred between 01/12/2010 and 09/12/2011.
+You can find more information about the dataset here : [https://www.kaggle.com/datasets/tunguz/online-retail/data]